Pasokification: Hungary

-The Hungarian Socialist Party lost significant support in the 2010 Hungarian parliamentary election after a series of corruption scandals affected Ferenc Gyurcsány's government.
-This resulted in a loss of 133 seats, falling from 192 to 59 seats.
-It suffered defeat again in the 2014 and 2018 parliamentary elections, falling from 29 to 16 seats in the latter.
+The Hungarian Socialist Party (MSZP) lost significant support in 2010 which resulted in a loss of 133 seats in the National Assembly, falling from 192 of 384 seats to 59 with 28.3% of the vote.
+It suffered defeat again in the 2014, 2018, and 2022, falling to 15 seats.
 These election losses culminated in the rise of the right-wing Fidesz–KDNP alliance.

+The MSZP's decline occurred after a series of corruption scandals affected Prime Minister Ferenc Gyurcsány's government and its perceived poor management of the Great Recession in Hungary.

 Iceland

-The Social Democratic Alliance (SDA) was formed in 1999 to unite the fragmented Icelandic left-wing.
+The Social Democratic Alliance (SDA) was formed in 1999 to unite the fragmented left-wing in Iceland.
 In its first decade it established itself as the second-strongest force behind the right-wing Independence Party, debuting at 26.8% in 1999 and improving to 31.0% in 2003.
 The SDA became the largest party in the country in the 2009 election with 29.8%.
-However, it suffered a major defeat in the 2013 election with 12.9%.
+However, it suffered a major defeat in 2013 with 12.9%.
 They were reduced to just 5.7% in 2016, becoming the smallest of seven parties in parliament, and were surpassed by the Left-Green Movement as the strongest left-wing party in Iceland.
-This was the worst ever result for the SDA or its predecessor party the Social Democratic Party since they first ran for election in August 1916, when they won 6.8%.
-The SDA achieved a minor recovery in the 2017 election with 12.1%, though they remained a minor force behind the Left-Greens, whose leader Katrín Jakobsdóttir went on to become prime minister.
+This was the worst ever result for the SDA or its predecessor party, the Social Democratic Party, since they first ran for election in August 1916, when they won 6.8%.
+The SDA achieved a minor recovery in 2017 with 12.1%, though they remained a minor force behind the Left-Greens, whose leader Katrín Jakobsdóttir went on to become Prime Minister of Iceland.
 However, this recovery was short-lived, with the party winning 9.9% in 2021.
-In the 2024 election, however, the party rebounded to 20.8% and managed to form a government with its leader Kristrún Frostadóttir as prime minister.
+In the 2024, however, the party rebounded to 20.8% and managed to form a government with its leader Kristrún Frostadóttir as prime minister.

 Ireland

-The Labour Party received 6.6% of the vote in the 2016 Irish general election and fell from 33 to 7 seats, down from 19.5% in the 2011 general election.
-This fell further to 4.4% in the 2020 general election—their worst result since 1987—while the left wing nationalist Sinn Féin had its best result since 1922.
+The Labour Party received 6.6% of the vote in 2016, falling from 33 to 7 seats out of 158 in the Dáil Éireann, down from 19.5% in 2011.
+This fell further to 4.4% in the 2020 general election — their worst result since 1987 — while the left-wing nationalist Sinn Féin had its best result since 1922.
+Labour saw a minor recovery in 2024 with 4.6% and 11 seats.